fettermania/wordle-solver/README.md

 ## Enchancements (TODOs)

-### Notes for presenation

-- lemel and sorting
-- -100 entropy
-- what to do with finished sub-puzzles
-- tiebreaking
-- vern's gambit
-- pmap
-- Clojure 1.8?
-Should update?
-X sometimes overruns nREPL memory limits

 ### Fragility to errors

 If something's entered incorrectly, you will end up in the "I don't know, lemel" case quickly.